 Powered by a 1960 Ford farm truck, it’s considered the world’s fastest rope tow, typically running at about 15 miles per hour but set a recorded speed of 27 miles per hour during a world-record speed attempt.

 Just east of the main rope tow is a second, smaller rope tow for beginners that was installed in the 1940s.
 It’s powered by a 1973 Dodge Dart with a Slant-Six engine.

 Skiing the Way it Used to be at Northeast Slopes

 Wade Pierson started skiing at Northeast Slopes as a young child in the 1960s.
 He’s now on the ski area’s board of directors and volunteers at the mountain.

 Nostalgia is one thing that people are looking for when they come to Northeast Slopes, he says, explaining that people want to experience what it was like to ski back in the 1930s and 40s.

 “So many ski areas are commercialized,” Pierson says.
 “They have the RFID (radio-frequency identification) card in your pocket.
 You don’t actually have to see anybody at the (ticket) counter.
 You don’t have to talk to anybody in the lift line.
 You can just go do your thing.
 That is exactly the opposite here.”

-In Episode 1 of my new Happy Vermont podcast, Pierson talks about riding the rope tows, what it’s like to operate a volunteer-run ski area, and why people keep coming back to this beloved ski hill.
+In my new Happy Vermont podcast, Pierson talks about riding the rope tows, what it’s like to operate a volunteer-run ski area, and why people keep coming back to this beloved ski hill in Orange County.